mozeeshan1/fxtwitter-discord-bot/README.md

 # VxT-Bot

 Discord bot that converts twitter links to vxtwitter links in discord.

 Invite link: https://discord.com/api/oauth2/authorize?client_id=1015497909925580830&permissions=412854217728&scope=bot

 You can use the code as you please.

-**You will need a JSON file named Config with your bot access token in a "TOKEN" key.**
+**You will need a JSON file in your root directory named Config with your bot access token in a "TOKEN" key.**

 Example

 ```
 {
     "TOKEN": "token here"
 }
 ```

 Discord bot token can be found here : https://discord.com/developers/applications/